edilson258/cthings/README.md

 ## Getting Help

-If you need any help or have questions, feel free to open an issue or reach out to [me] at [dev.258.edilson@gmail.com].
+If you need any help or have questions, feel free to open an issue or reach out to [me](dev.258.edilson@gmail.com).
 I encourage you to ask questions and engage with the community.